William & Josephine — Children Page last updated:

 Generation No.2

-The following excerpt is taken from the biography of their son Alfred Benitz, “Alfred Benitz: Pioneer, Sportsman and Gentleman”, ghost-written by Lillian Marsh-Simpson, published by Olga Benitz, "La California", Argentina, 1952, page 15.
+The following excerpt is taken from the biography of their son Alfred Benitz, “Alfred Benitz: Pioneer, Sportsman and Gentleman”, published by Olga Benitz, "La California", Argentina, 1952, page 15.

 “Their first three children all died in infancy.
 The first died at birth.
 The second, a golden haired little girl, was kidnapped by Indians while playing near the house.
 Mrs. Benitz, hearing the baby’s screams, dashed off on a horse after the Indians, rode into their encampment and snatched up the baby before the savages' surprised eyes.
 They were so astonished they did not attempt to stop her.
 But it was too late -- the little girl had already been scalped, and she died a few days later.
 The third was smothered by his Indian nurse who tried to stifle his crying when he kept her awake.”

 Their second child, a girl, was playing outside the house when she was abducted, which suggests she was at least old enough to crawl.
-Her sad story fits an Indian (Kashaya, the Pomo tribe local to Fort Ross) folk tale about a group of their youths who abducted and killed a white child.
+Her sad story fits Kashia oral history, a folk tale about a group of their youths who abducted and killed a white child.

 The Lucky 7